DefiLlama/docs/coin-prices-api.md

 1. The PK may look complicated, but this can be formed for you using the addToDBWritesList() function.
 2. All adapters must make a timestamp as input, therefore no effort is required to export timestamp.
-3. In some cases confidence scores can be hardcoded as a value depending on the reliability of a protocol.
-In other cases (eg where prices are determined by pool weights in uniswap V2) confidence scores should be:
+3. In some cases, confidence scores can be hardcoded as a value depending on the reliability of a protocol.
+In other cases (eg where prices are determined by pool weights in Uniswap V2) confidence scores should be:

 'a value between 0 and 1, proportional to the cost of manipulating the token's price'